Updated: November 13, 2025

 Insurance for Pest Control Business Cost: Bottom Line

-Pest control business insurance costs range from $32 to $95 monthly, with your location, claims history and business size driving your actual premium.
+Pest control business insurance costs range from $32 for general liability to $213 monthly, with your location, claims history and business size affecting your premium.
 Getting quotes from multiple insurers, bundling your policies, choosing higher deductibles and paying annually instead of monthly helps you find more affordable rates.

 What is the cheapest type of pest control business insurance?